Gender bias

 It can occur in any setting and affect all genders, but women are more likely to experience gender bias due to traditional gender roles and societal stereotyping.
 In fact, research shows that globally, almost 90% of all men/women are biased against women.

-The bias can be subtle, too – like assuming that a female candidate might not be as committed to her work as a male candidate.
+The bias can be subtle, too – like assuming that a woman candidate might not be as committed to her work as a man candidate.
 Or perhaps assuming that a male employee is better suited for a leadership role.

 What is unconscious gender bias?